-If you’d rather not spend school breaks or time off work spending, why not stay in your city instead of jetting off to an exotic location?
+If you’d rather not spend school breaks or time off work spending lots of money, why not stay in your city instead of jetting off to an exotic location?
 A staycation is your chance to visit fun attractions in your own area, or to do all the activities you never have time to do during the work week.
 You’ll have a great time bonding with your spouse or kids, and you can keep costs low.

 Try these 18 fun, inexpensive staycation ideas to keep your family entertained on your days off.

 Editor’s note: Many indoor attractions may be closed or have additional visitor restrictions this year for safety reasons.
 Always call ahead before you go to find out about open hours and advance ticket purchase requirements.

 1. Create a “travel itinerary”